It’s National Consumer week. A good time to ask “Why Complain?”

 There are more examples of how complaining and spreading the word helps too!

-5) Are you a man/woman of principle?
+5) Are you a person of principle?

 Look at my taking Tesco to court.
 Now, some people think it was a poor return for the money.
 It was the principle of the thing!!
 They took my money!
 In fact the legal process was very quick, it was trying to sort it before that took the time!
 I’ve had lots of people say they had problems with the Tesco vouchers and they just let it go.
 Hopefully now, after raising the profile of consumer power people will come to me if it happens again this Christmas.
 Then, I’ll put the case together and they can all go as one case, time saved, money back.
 I wonder just how many people lost money last year and didn’t complain?
 Do you think that’s right?
 It’s okay for a large company to make money from people who can’t won’t complain?
 I flipping well don’t and you can call me all the names under the sun, I think I was right to do what I did.